 Blue-collar work may be skilled or unskilled, and may involve manufacturing, mining, building and construction trades.
 Blue-collar is derived from 19th century uniform dress codes of industrial workplaces.
 Blue-collar can also be used as an adjective to describe the environment of the blue-collar worker: for example, a blue-collar neighborhood.

-According to the sourcebook of criminal justice, 10,700 persons were charged with embezzlement in the United States in 2002.
+According to the sourcebook of criminal justice, 10,700 persons were charged with the blue collar crime of embezzlement in the United States in 2002.
 A review of the literature reveals that more is known about blue-collar crimes like burglary, larceny, and motor vehicle theft than white-collar crime, even though the latter may have a much greater economic impact on society.